How Much Weight Should I Lift When Strength Training?

 Choose a challenging weight.

 But don’t just pick any weight.
 Choosing a weight that challenges you is essential, but not so much that you can’t keep proper form.
 The weight is too heavy if you’re struggling to keep your record.
 The weight is too light if you can easily do more than 15 reps.
+If you are unsure speak to a member of the Personal Training team on the gym floor, there are always staff available in all three Gym64 branches.

 Listen to your body.